VolksRat71/google-workspace-mcp/README.md

 ## Version History (Undo/Restore)

-Both Google Sheets and Google Slides have built-in version history that automatically tracks all changes.
+Google Sheets, Google Slides, and Google Docs all have built-in version history that automatically tracks all changes.
 This MCP server provides access to that history:

 **List all versions of a document:**
 ```json